sebaglen/billigfylla/README.md

+# Billigfylla
-# Billigfylla.
-A Next JS web app helping you get whasted for cheap
+## A Next JS web app helping you get whasted for cheap

 ## Requirements
 * `NPM` or `Yarn`
 * `Node 14 or newer`

 ## How to run
 ```bash